 Embeds allow you to share and reuse content from other sites easily.
 WordPress and its plugins make it simple to do this.

-There’s never been a better time to get embed with WordPress.
+There’s never been a better time to get embedded with WordPress.
 Get started today!Tags: